 On the east side of the Karijini National Park is Dales Gorge.
 Walk the track and experience wildlife along the creek-side trail between Fortescue Falls and Circular Pool Trail.
-(Class 4 – 3 kilometres, 3 hours return).
+(Class 4, 3km, 3 hours return).

-The easiest Dales Gorge trail is the Rim, starting from either Circular Pool or Fortescue Falls car park.
-(Class 3 – 2 kilometre, 2 hour return).
+Gorge Rim Walk and Circular Pool Lookout - the easiest Dales Gorge trail is the Rim, starting from either Circular Pool or Fortescue Falls car park.
+(Class 3, 2km, 2 hours return).

-Walk down through the changing vegetation of the iron-rich gorge walls to the park's only permanent waterfall.
-Just a short distance from Fortescue Falls, you can swim in the refreshing, spring fed Fern Pool.
-(Class 4 – 800 meters, 1 hour return).
+Fortescue Falls & Fern Pool - walk down through the changing vegetation of the iron-rich gorge walls to the park's only permanent waterfall.
+Just a short distance from Fortescue Falls, you can swim in the refreshing, spring-fed Fern Pool.
+(Class 4, 800m, 1 hour return).

-It is the easiest to access and the shallowest of Karijini's gorges.
+Kalamina is the easiest to access and the shallowest of Karijini's gorges.
 There is a 30-minute return walk into the gorge's lush, shaded pool.
-Or walk within the gorge along a stream and small ponds and view the amazing rock structures and Rock Arch Pool (Class 4 – 3 kilometres, 3 hours return).
+Or walk within the gorge along a stream and small ponds and view the amazing rock structures and Rock Arch Pool (Class 4, 3km, 3 hours return).

 Spectacular views from the top of the second tallest peak in WA, called Punurrunha by the Aboriginal people.
 There are three walks of varying lengths and difficulty:

-Mt Bruce Summit: Class 5 – 9 kilometres, 5 hours return
+Mt Bruce Summit: Class 5, 9km, 5 hours return

 Take care in the gorges, and leave if it starts to rain as flash flooding can occur.

 Guided tours run from April to October in selected gorges.
 Please see reception for more information.